bus agent — diagnostics and development helper for the agent runner

 This CLI exposes that contract for diagnostics and development: detect runtimes, render templates, run an agent with explicit timeout/workdir, and format raw output.

-The tool does not execute Git, does not read or write workspace datasets, and does not define workflow semantics.
-Workflow behavior belongs to modules such as bus dev.
+The tool does not execute Git or read or write workspace datasets.
+Use higher-level modules such as bus dev for workflow behavior.

 Paths are resolved relative to the current directory unless you set -C / --chdir.
 Command results go to stdout; diagnostics and progress go to stderr.